 Small grayish-green oval leaves characterized Oregano.
 Crush some fresh leaves between your fingers and it will exude a warm, peppery and sweet fragrance.
 This herb boasts high levels of vitamin K, manganese, iron, calcium and dietary fiber.
 Oregano means “mountain joy,” and this herb has no doubt brought joy to the culinary experience.

 Oregano belongs to the same family as marjoram and is often mistaken as a result.
 However, oregano has more pungency and is less sweet.
-It is steeped in Italian cooking and oregano is an indispensible spice in common fare like pizza and spaghetti sauce.
+It is steeped in Italian cooking and oregano is an indispensable spice in common fares like pizza and spaghetti sauce.
 It is also used extensively in Mediterranean and Mexican cooking.
 Fresh oregano can be tossed on top of pizza, in salads, in omelets and works well with sautéed mushrooms and onions.
 Infuse essential oils of oregano by immersing a few springs in a bottle of olive oil.
-The oregano scented oil can then be used for salad dressings, as dip for bread or cooking.
+The oregano scented oil can then be used for salad dressings, as a dip for bread or cooking.

 Shakespeare called it the herb of “remembrance” as it is long believed to enhance memory.
 It is also traditionally used to provide relief for headaches, improve memory, relieve muscle pain, stimulate hair growth and support circulatory and nervous systems.
 This is often achieved through aromatherapy or ingestion.
-According to the University of Maryland Medical Center, some studies showed that rosemary may help prevent thrombosis, inhibit food borne pathogens such as Listeria monocytogens, B. cereus and S. aureus and help to reduce stress and anxiety.
+According to the University of Maryland Medical Center, some studies showed that rosemary may help prevent thrombosis, inhibit foodborne pathogens such as Listeria monocytogens, B. cereus and S. aureus and help to reduce stress and anxiety.

 Woodsy, fragrant and aromatic, rosemary is used in many Mediterranean dishes and works well in gravies, risotto dishes and stocks.
 It pairs well with chicken and lamb.
-Fresh bouquets add a beautiful touch as garnish and it can be used to flavor vinegars, wines and olive oils.
+Fresh bouquets add a beautiful touch as a garnish and it can be used to flavor vinegars, wines and olive oils.

 Not every cook will agree on this list and not every cook will agree on how best to use them but that’s quite alright.
 But one thing all cooks will agree on: The judicious use of spice in cooking adds flair and flavor and gives food an attitude.
 A good one at that.